Tuesday, October 18, 2011

 - "A True Original"

-My Great-3-Grandfather Vitus Zimber, who was father of the Zimber Brothers who emigrated to Ireland, appears to have been something of a local character and appears in many folk tales and stories of the region of the Black Forest around Neukirch/Furtwangen.
+My Great-3-Grandfather Vitus Zimber, who was the father of the Zimber Brothers who emigrated to Ireland, appears to have been something of a local character and appears in many folk tales and stories of the region of the Black Forest around Neukirch/Furtwangen.
 Some of these are detailed below.

 The following is from "Löcher und Döbel um Dreistegen" (Furtwangen 1979) by Max Braun and was provided to me by Paul Dold :

-The pictures of the clocks above are of a clock that came up for sale recently that he made.
+The pictures of the clocks above are of a clock that came up for sale recently, which he made.
 The mechanism is signed by Vitus, apparently a mark of one of the better craftsmen.
-The clock is a 'moving-eye' clock ie the eyes of the man in the picture move from side to side and was for sale for over €2,000.
+The clock is a 'moving-eye' clock ie the eyes of the man in the picture move from side to side, and was for sale for over €2,500.